Get it on Amazon »

 Now, this doesn’t look like divine council imagery, but there are clues here that we can piece together by looking elsewhere in Jeremiah.
 The first thing to notice is that the Word of Yahweh is a physical presence whom Jeremiah addresses as Yahweh.
 The Word comes to him, not as a voice in his ear like we tend to assume, but as a person who touches Jeremiah, and to whom Jeremiah speaks, addressing him as Yahweh himself.
 The same kind of thing happens with Abram in Genesis 15:1–5: the Word comes to him in a vision (v.
 1) and takes him outside (v.
 5).
 It happens again in 1 Samuel 3: the Word of Yahweh is said to come in visions (v.
 1), and stands near Samuel’s bed (v.
 10); and in verse 21 we read that, “Yahweh appeared again at Shiloh, for Yahweh revealed himself to Samuel at Shiloh by the Word of Yahweh.”

 The point is that the Word, and Yahweh, are the same person; and this person appears in embodied form.
-We should expect this given John 1:1—“In the beginning was the Word, and the Word was with God, and God was the Word.”
+We should expect this given John 1:1—“In the beginning was the Word, and the Word was with God, and the Word was God.”
 John gets his theology from the Hebrew scriptures.